-The System operates as an Enterprise fund administered by the California Department of Water Resources (DWR)1.
-The DWR operates within the Natural Resources Agency of the State of California, and is responsible for the planning, construction, and operation of the System.
+The System operates as an Enterprise fund of the State of California administered by the California Department of Water Resources (DWR).
+DWR operates within the Natural Resources Agency of the State of California, and is responsible for the planning, construction, and operation of the System.
 The System includes the State Water Project (SWP), the Davis-Grunsky Act Program, and the San Joaquin Drainage Implementation Program.

 DWR was established in 1956 by an act of the State Legislature that combined the functions of the Water Project Authority and certain responsibilities of the Department of Public Works' former Division of Water Resources.
-At present, DWR employs 3,216 full-time staff throughout the State, of which approximately 2,079 are allocated to the
+At present, DWR employs 3,174 full-time staff throughout the State, of which approximately 2,136 are allocated to the System.
+The

-1 See the accompanying MD&A for more on Enterprise Funds
+See the accompanying MD&A for more on Enterprise Funds

-System.
-The Director of DWR oversees the Department's activities, with the assistance of a Chief Deputy Director and six Deputy Director.
-The Director, Chief Deputy Director, and the State Water Project Deputy Director are each appointed by the Governor.
+Director of DWR oversees the Department's activities, with the assistance of a Chief Deputy Director and eight Deputy Directors.
+The Director, Chief Deputy Director, Deputy Director for the State Water Project, and Chief Counsel are each appointed by the Governor.